top of page

 • How can I provide co-regulation before expecting self-regulation?

 Children cannot access their best thinking when they feel stressed or unsafe.
 Regulation must come before instruction.
+Calm first.
+Teaching second.

 Neurodiversity in Parenting: Every Brain Develops Differently

+No two children grow the same way — even in the same family.
 Temperament, sensory processing, learning style, and emotional sensitivity all vary from child to child.
 This is neurodiversity — the natural variation in human brain wiring.

 A neuroaffirming parenting approach recognizes that: